nogibjj/aryanpoonacha-gpt2chatbot-finalproject/README.md

 ## Project Structure
 The project has the following structure:

 app.py: This is the main file that runs the Flask application.
+It defines the schema for the database and handles all the post requests sent to the backend for the response from the LLM.

 gpt2_chatbot.py: This file contains the GPT2Chatbot class, which uses the GPT-2 model from the transformers library to generate responses.